changwn/scFEA/README.md

                         and metabolites stress at single cell resolution.
   --test_file TEST_FILE
                         The test SC file [input].
-The input of scFEA is a single cell profile matrix, where row is genes and column is cells.
+The input of scFEA is a single cell profile matrix, where row is gene and column is cell.
 Example datasets are provided in /data/ folder --moduleGene_file MODULEGENE_FILE
                         The table contains genes for each module.
 We provide